Seqcol specification version 0.1.0

 The seqcol protocol defines the following:

-3. API - A server RESTful API specification for retrieving and comparing sequence collections.
+- API - A server API specification for retrieving and comparing sequence collections.

 1. Schema: Defining the attributes in the collection

-The first step for a Sequence Collections implementation is to define the list of contents, that is, what attributes are allowed in each collection, and which of these affect the digest.
+The first step for a Sequence Collections implementation is to define the list of contents, that is, what attributes are allowed in a collection, and which of these affect the digest.
 The sequence collections standard is flexible with respect to the schema used, so implementations of the standard can use the standard with different schemas, as required by a particular use case.
 This divides the choice of content from the choice of algorithm, allowing the algorithm to be consistent even in situations where the content is not.
+Nevertheless, we RECOMMEND that all implementations start from the same base schema, and add additional attributes as needed, which will not break interoperability.
+We RECOMMEND not changing the inherent attributes list, because this will keep the identifiers compatible across implementations.
+Implementations that use different inherent attributes are still compliant with the specification generally, but do so at the cost of top-level digest interoperability.
+For more information about community-driven updates to the base schema, see Footnote F5.

 description: "A collection of biological sequences."